Lake View - Photo courtesy of Don Yurewicz

 Conway Lake Conservation Association introduced a new boat launch voluntary tagging program in May of 2018.
 The program was designed for all repeat users of Conway Lake.
 It is called the “Conway Cares” In & Out Boat Inspection Program.

-This unique, first in New Hampshire pilot program, was designed to improve the Lake Host efficiency at the Conway Lake boat launch site located on Mill Street.
+This unique, first in New Hampshire pilot program, was designed to improve the Lake Host efficiency at the Conway Lake boat RAMP located on Mill Street.
 It was also introduced to help with the ongoing education of the public about the dangers of “Aquatic Hitchhikers” like Milfoil and other invasive species.

-After normal Lake Host inspection prior to launching, boaters with trailered boats were asked if they want to register and join the new “Conway Cares” In & Out boat inspection program.
+Here is an overview of how this new voluntary pilot program works: After a normal Lake Host inspection prior to launching, boaters with trailered boats were asked if they want to register and join the new “Conway Cares” In & Out boat inspection program.

-If they want to participate they receive a “Conway Cares” decal to go on their boat and when they pull their boat out of the Lake with the decal on their boat, the Lake Host then attaches a secure wire seal from the boat to the trailer.
+If they want to participate, they receive a “Conway Cares” decal to go on their boat and when they pull their boat out of the Lake with the decal on their boat, the Lake Host then attaches a secure wire seal from the boat to the trailer.

-When the Boat returns to Conway Lake in the future, with the secure wire seal in place, it indicates that the boat has not been in any other Lake.
+When the boat returns to Conway Lake in the future, with the secure wire seal in place, it indicates that the boat has not been in any other Lake.
 The wire seal is then cut, removed and the boat goes right into Conway Lake with no additional Lake Host inspection required.